codingforpleasure/customized-workspace/Ubuntu/useful-resources/dimension_reduction.md

 Note, however, to avoid a feature with large values dominating the results, **all variables should be on the same scale** .
 In Python’s scikit-learn, to achieve this, you can use the ‘StandardScaler’ function to ensure all of the variables are on the same scale.

+PCA which simply maximizes the variance

+PCA is a linear algorithm.
+It will not be able to interpret complex polynomial relationship between features.
+On the other hand, t-SNE is based on probability distributions with random walk on neighborhood graphs to find the structure within the data.

+A major problem with, linear dimensionality reduction algorithms is that they concentrate on placing dissimilar data points far apart in a lower dimension representation.
+But in order to represent high dimension data on low dimension, non-linear manifold, it is important that similar datapoints must be represented close together, which is not what linear dimensionality reduction algorithms do.

 ## LDA (Linear Discriminatory Analysis)